Technician in blue uniform servicing a wall-mounted air conditioner.

 Area size

-The cost to install a new air conditioner can also depend on the size of the area that requires cooling.
-For example, extra large rooms with an area of more than 550 f² require air conditioning units with a large capacity, ideally around 12,000 BTUs, to ensure optimal cooling.
-Installation costs are higher because air conditioners with large capacities often have more complex parts to run.
+The cost to install a new air conditioner also depends on the size of the area to be cooled.
+For example, extra-large rooms with an area of more than 550 f² require air conditioning units with a large capacity, ideally around 12,000 BTUs, to ensure optimal cooling.
+Installation costs are higher because high-capacity air conditioners often require more components to operate.

 Here’s a rough guide on the ideal air conditioning system capacity based on the room size and estimated installation costs: